Ice Sculptor

 What's the sculpture you've done that you're most proud of?
 Is there a picture of it online?

-Asked by bruuuuuuce about 12 years ago
+Asked by bruuuuuuce over 12 years ago

 That's a tough question.
 I'd probably call it a tie between several sculptures.
 But I'll list them with the reasons: